lreynolds188/ATechSol/docs/about/GrapheneOS.md

 [<img alt="GrapheneOS Mobile Preview" src="/img/GrapheneOS.jpeg" />](https://grapheneos.org/)

-Find out more about this project on their website [here](https://grapheneos.org/).
+To find out more about this operating system you can visit their website [here](https://grapheneos.org/).